technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   An [ObservableFunction](./#observablefunction) for a patch request.
-The patch function also accepts an object as first argument with fields that should be patched, properties declared in this object take precedence over fields changed on the item directly.
+The patch function also accepts an object as first argument with fields that should be patched, properties declared in this object take precedence over fields changed on the model directly.
 Available `options` are:

     - `{array<string>} columns` Sets `columns` parameter on request to improve performance on updates/inserts